MicrosoftDocs/fabric-docs/docs/get-started/enable-workspace-monitoring.md

 ---
 title: Enable workspace monitoring
-description: Enable workspace monitoring in Microsoft Fabric and create an eventhouse database to gain insights into the usage and performance of your workspace.
+description: Enable workspace monitoring in Microsoft Fabric and create an Eventhouse database to gain insights into the usage and performance of your workspace.
 author: KesemSharabi
 ms.author: kesharab
 ms.topic: how-to